Air Pollution

 Related Projects

-Developing Laser Techniques
+Developing Spectroscopic Techniques

 The study of chemical systems of ever-increasing complexity has placed tremendous demands on spectroscopic sensitivity and resolution.
 In order to study these systems, the Okumura group has been developing and extending techniques in cavity ringdown spectroscopy, photoacoustic spectroscopy, and frequency combs.
+In collaboration with the NASA Jet Propulsion Laboratory, the group has also developed compact, chip-scale spectrometers.
+Future interests include the application of spectroscopic techniques for the search for life in our solar system.

 Technique Summaries